-H1: Test-Retest Interval.
-We used Mplus and followed the approach by Tucker-Drob and Briley (2014) to investigate linear (H1a) and nonlinear effects (i.e., quadratic, exponential; H1b) of the test-retest interval on stability.
-Equations for these models are presented in Table S5 in the Supplemental Materials.
+Hypothesis 1: Test-Retest Interval.
+We used Mplus and followed the approach by Tucker-Drob and Briley (2014) to investigate linear (Hypothesis 1a) and nonlinear effects (i.e., quadratic, exponential; Hypothesis 1b) of the test-retest interval on stability.
+Equations for these models are presented in Supplemental Table S5.
 We had to use Mplus instead of RVE in these analyses because exponential functions in RVE are not yet available in robumeta.
 Note that the approach of Tucker-Drob and Briley (2014) also applies cluster robust standard errors to account for nested data by the type is complex command in Mplus.
 Furthermore, this approach provides model fit indices that allow for a comparison of the different effect forms (i.e., to compare linear, quadratic, and exponential effects).
-To make these results comparable to the RVE analyses, we used the weighting formula from robumeta (Hedges et al., 2010; Tipton, 2013) in Mplus (Formula 3).
+To make these results comparable to the RVE analyses, we used the weighting formula from robumeta (Hedges et al., 2010; Tipton, 2013) in Mplus (Equation 3).

-$$w = \frac{1}{k(Var + \tau^2)} \tag{3}$$
+$$w = \frac{1}{k(\operatorname{Var} + \tau^2)}.$$ (3)

-In the original analyses by Tucker-Drob and Briley (2014), the weighting formula did not include the between sample variance τ^2 (Formula 4).
+In the original analyses by Tucker-Drob and Briley (2014), the weighting formula did not include the between-sample variance τ^2 (Equation 4).

-$$w = \frac{1}{k Var} \quad (4)$$
+$$w = \frac{1}{k \times \text{Var}}.$$ (4)

 To enter τ^2 into the Mplus analyses, we estimated the same models with robumeta and used the estimated τ^2 from these analyses.
 To keep model fit indices comparable between the linear, quadratic, and exponential models, we entered the same τ^2 as an approximation into all Mplus models (i.e., the τ^2 from the quadratic model).
-To find the best fitting test-retest interval form, models were evaluated based on the Bayesian Information Criteria (BIC) fit index (smaller BIC values indicate a better fit to the data).
+To find the best-fitting test-retest interval form, models were evaluated based on the Bayesian information criterion (BIC) fit index (smaller BIC values indicate a better fit to the data).

-H2: Age.
+Hypothesis 2: Age.
 We used Mplus and followed the approach of Tucker-Drob and Briley (2014) to estimate the effects of age on stability.
-In the first step, linear, quadratic, connected-linear-spline, and exponential effects of age were investigated without including further predictor variables.
-To find the best fitting age form, models were evaluated based on the BIC fit index.
-In the second step, the models with the best fitting age form were controlled by the best fitting test-retest interval form.
+In the first step, linear, quadratic, connected linear spline, and exponential effects of age were investigated without including further predictor variables.
+To find the best-fitting age form, models were evaluated based on the BIC fit index.
+In the second step, the models with the best-fitting age form were controlled by the bestfitting test-retest interval form.
 That is, stability was simultaneously predicted by age and test-retest interval.
 In the third step, the continuous interaction effects between test-retest interval and age were also entered into the model.
-Interaction effects were evaluated by comparing the BIC fit indices of models from step 2 and step 3.
-Finally, the same three steps were repeated based on subsamples of preschool children, school-aged children, and adolescents to explore whether interaction effects of age and test-retest interval can be discovered in these more restricted age groups.
+Interaction effects were evaluated by comparing the BIC fit indices of models from Step 2 and Step 3.
+Last, the same three steps were repeated based on subsamples of preschool children, school-aged children, and adolescents to explore whether interaction effects of age and test-retest interval can be discovered in these more restricted age groups.